-So thinking it through, could the woman on the beast represent a church that has its seat in Rome?
-It’s a difficult call, but through history, beginning with the Reformer Martin Luther, who split with the Roman church over its practices, some have thought so.
+So thinking it through, could the woman on the beast also represent a church—one which has its seat in Rome ?
+It’s a difficult call, but through history, beginning with the Reformer Martin Luther, who split with the Roman Catholic Church over its practices, some have thought so.

 “I now know of a certainty that the papacy is the kingdom of Babylon,” he said.
 And other Reformers, John Knox and John Calvin, arrived at the same conclusion.
 Their view was reinforced when the church tried to hunt them down, and in the case of John Knox, burn him at the stake.

 To be clear, the insulting imagery clearly doesn’t apply to individual members of the church, as both lay and clerical practitioners of the Roman Church have a long history of showing Christian love and self-sacrifice, and devotion.

 But history also reveals, unfortunately, that as an institution, especially up until relatively recent times, the Church of Rome had some clear similarities to the Miss Babylon described.
 Here are just three: